rjcmarkelz/BIS180L_web/_posts/2015-05-07-Illumina-Day-2.md

 ## FreeBayes

 There are many SNP callers available.
-We will use one called [FreeBayes](https://github.com/ekg/freebayes) (If you scroll down on the webpage you will get to the help file, etc.)
+We will use one called [FreeBayes](https://github.com/ekg/freebayes) (If you scroll down on the webpage you will get to the help file, etc.)  I like it because it automatically deals with alignment issues that are particularly problematic in RNA-seq data.  (but I have not done a good comparison with the other options.)

     cd BioinformaticsPackages/
     git clone --recursive git://github.com/ekg/freebayes.git